 Joe and Cindy Montalto purchased what was then known as the Baird Mansion and transformed the 1885 French Second Empire Victorian structure into the completely restored inn you will enjoy today.

-The inn has received many honors including "Most Romantic Bed and Breakfast in Florida" by Most Romantic Escapes; "Best Bed and Breakfast in Florida" by Florida Living Magazine.
+This dream destination inn makes for a great romantic getaway and has received many honors including "Most Romantic Bed and Breakfast in Florida" by Most Romantic Escapes; "Best Bed and Breakfast in Florida" by Florida Living Magazine.

 You should know that the inn is usually booked solid for University of Florida football game weekends.

 This historic hotel was built in 1927 and 1928 as part of the company town of Shamrock.